-The next meeting of the Forest Hills Taxpayers' sociation will be held on Tuesday, March 26th, in Social Room of the Church-in-the-Gardens.
-At meeting the speaker will be Walter I. Willis, seretary of the Chamber of Commerce of the Bornh of Queens, who will tell of the development of the meeting the speaker will be walter in the Bornh of Queens, who will tell of the development of the meeting and what has been accomplished.
+The next meeting of the Forest Hills Taxpayers' Association will be held on Tuesday, March 26th, in the Social Room of the Church-in-the-Gardens.
+At this meeting the speaker will be Walter I. Willis, Secretary of the Chamber of Commerce of the Borough of Queens, who will tell of the development of Queens and what has been accomplished.

-At the present time 119 families in the commity have joined the Taxpayers' Association for 1918.
+At the present time 119 families in the community have joined the Taxpayers' Association for 1918.
 Are you one?